 Nationality: Noun and adjective--Burkinabe (accent on last e).

 Ethnic groups: 63 ethnic groups among which are Mossi (almost half of the total population), Bobo, Mande, Lobi, Fulani, Gurunsi, and Senufo.

 Religions: Traditional beliefs 20%, Muslim 55%, Christian 25%.

 Education: Literacy (2001)--24.2%: male 33.9%; female 14.9%.
 Health: Infant mortality rate (2001)--89.4/1,000.
 Life expectancy (2001)--47.5 years.

 Work force: Agriculture--92%; industry--2.1%; commerce, services, and government--5.5%.

 Constitution: June 11, 1991.

 Branches: Executive--president (head of state) prime minister (head of government).
-Legislative--one chamber.
-Judiciary--independent.
+Legislative--two chambers.

-Political parties: Congress for Democracy and Progress (CDP), Alliance for Democracy Federation/ African Democratic Assembly (ADF/RDA), Party for Democracy and Progress/Socialist Party (PDP/PS), National Union for Democracy and Development (UNDD), and numerous other small opposition parties.
+Political parties: Congress for Democracy and Progress (CDP), Alliance for Democracy Federation/ African Democratic Assembly (ADF/RDA), Party for Democracy and Progress (PDP), National Union for Democracy and Development (UNDD) and numerous small opposition parties.